bbinet/heka-hl-sandboxes/README.md

 This sandbox encodes metrics messages as a specific formatted string into the payload for further processing of the `encode_header.lua` encoder.

-#### `filters/format_metric_name.lua`

-This sandbox sets the "name" field of the message by concatenating other fields values.

-* `fields(string "field1 field2")`: Space separated list of fields.
-  Each field must refer to a field name which actually exists in the message.
-  The concatenation of the fields values will keep the same order of the list.
-* `separator(string)`: String separator to use concatenate all fields values.

-#### `filters/gather_last_metrics.lua`

-This sandbox gathers multiple metrics in the same message but keep only the last value of every metric.

-The `type_output_method` config option is not supported for this filter.

-Custom configuration for this sandbox filter:

-* `ticker_interval(int)`: Frequency (in seconds) at which a new message will be generated with last values for all gathered metrics.

 #### `filters/regex_dispatch_metric.lua`

 This sandbox acts as a router: it dynamically sets the `type_output` header